-- Income from sale of previously unavailable services provided through BIP-funded (including in-kind or match-funded) facilities, such as Internet access, voice-over-IP, or point-to-point connections. - Incremental income from the sale of upgraded services provided through BIP-funded (including in-kind or matchfunded) facilities. - Income from leasing BIP-funded (or match-funded) facilities, such as dark or lit fiber indefeasible rights-of- use (IRUs), conduit or tower space, or rights-of-way. - Hookup fees or internal wiring for customers using the BIP-funded facilities. - Fees charged for classes where the instructor or the equipment used in the class is funded by the BIP award. - Fees that a recipient or subrecipient collects for printing or other services offered on BIP-funded computers.
+- Income from sale of previously unavailable services provided through MM-funded (including in-kind or match-funded) facilities. - Incremental income from the sale of upgraded services provided through MM-funded (including in-kind or match- funded) facilities. - Income from leasing MM-funded (or match-funded) facilities, such as dark or lit fiber indefeasible rights-of- use (IRUs), conduit or tower space, or rights-of-way. - Fees charged for classes where the instructor or the equipment used in the class is funded by the MM award. - Fees that a recipient or subrecipient collects for printing or other services offered on MM-funded computers.